shiznix/unity-gentoo/README_ebuild_hooks.txt

 	ebuild_hook() {
 		[COMMANDS...]
 	}

+	- it's possible to use any ebuild functions

 	- templates are in .../ehooks/templates directory
+	  the preferred way of using templates are symbolic links: ln -s ../../templates/cb-post_pkg_postinst.ehook 04-post_pkg_postinst.ehook

 	- command to apply patches in 'prepare' phase: eapply "${EHOOK_FILESDIR}"

-	- command to trigger eautoreconf in pre_src_prepare phase: eautoreconf
-	- and in post_src_prepare phase:
+	- command to trigger 'eautoreconf' in pre_src_prepare phase: eautoreconf and in post_src_prepare phase:
 		AT_NOELIBTOOLIZE="yes" eautoreconf
-	- it's possible to use any ebuild functions

 	- errors log is located at ${T}/ehook.log

 * ${EHOOK_FILESDIR}